-Being vegetarian shouldn’t mean missing out on some of your favourite mealtime rituals, and a classic, comforting Sunday Roast is a prime example.
-From nut roasts, to vegan gravy, to a whole roasted cauliflower centrepiece, take a look at these vegetarian roast dinner recipes that are every bit as good as their meat-based counterparts.
+Being vegetarian shouldn’t mean missing out on some of your favourite mealtime rituals, and a classic, comforting Sunday roast is a prime example.
+It doesn’t have to be all nut roasts either (wonderful as they are, of course).
+From whole-roasted veg centrepieces to meat-free gravy, take your pick from these inspired vegetarian roast dinner recipes.
+Looking for vegan options?
+Head to our collection of vegan roasts.

 Whole Roasted Celeriac

-Sophie Gordon’s elegant, plant-based dish of roast celeriac in a rich mushroom gravy makes an impressive centrepiece.
-Serve it with pan-fried winter greens.
+Sophie Gordon’s whole roast celeriac in a rich mushroom gravy makes an impressive centrepiece.
+Serve with all of your usual trimmings.

 Vegetarian Nut Wellington